|

 Majestic Super B Battery Eliminator

 When electricity became available to the home in the 1920's, battery eliminators were a popular way to power existing battery operated radios.
-By the 1930's most radios manufactured were AC powered.

 This unit still has the original Majestic 4 pin rectifier tube.